fossasia/eventyay-tickets/doc/api/resources/talks.rst

 Endpoints
 ---------

-.. http:get:: /api/events/{event}/submissions
+.. http:get:: /api/events/{event}/talks

-   Returns a list of all submissions the authenticated user/token has access to, or all confirmed, publicly scheduled submissions for unauthenticated users.
+   Returns a list of all accepted and confirmed submissions the authenticated user/token has access to, or all confirmed, publicly scheduled submissions for unauthenticated users.
-   For a list of only accepted or confirmed submissions, authenticated users may choose to use the ``/api/events/{event}/talks`` endpoint instead.
+   For a list of all submissions regardless of their state, authenticated users may choose to use the ``/api/events/{event}/submissions`` endpoint instead.

    **Example request**:

    .. sourcecode:: http

-      GET /api/events/sampleconf/submissions HTTP/1.1
+      GET /api/events/sampleconf/talks HTTP/1.1
       Accept: application/json, text/javascript

    **Example response**: